 Cupertino Robotics has always made it a priority to ensure that everyone is contributing equally to their team’s efforts.
 With the increasing interest in the Robotics Club on campus, one way that we, as a team, decided to tackle this problem was through the addition of a business team to the pre-existing software, hardware, and electrical teams.
-The business team’s four individual subteams are outreach, public relations (PR) , accounting, and sponsorship development.
+The business team’s four individual subteams are outreach, public relations (PR) , finance, and sponsorship development.

 The outreach committee's goal is to create a community presence for Cupertino Robotics and focuses on ensuring that the community is aware of our program and to give exposure to robotics to as many people as possible.
 This is achieved through communication with other clubs and businesses as well as holding and attending events in our community.
 Working closely with the PR committee to complete projects, outreach is more focused on content while PR is more focused on aesthetics.
 Outreach creates the content for our bimonthly newsletter as well as for our website and also connects with other robotics teams and plans events such as the Silicon Valley Fall Festival for the club.